WoW-CMS/docs/src/blizzcms/getting-started.md

 Lastly, set the `755` permission for all folders and the `644` permission for files.

-:tada: Now you can open the browser with your **IP/Domain** to continue the installation process.
+Now you can open the browser with your **IP/Domain** to continue the installation process :tada:

 @tab Git